Decklist

 Cutting anchored 3-drops from Fen (Fen & Crowbar) [Standard]

 I’ve been gradually tweaking my spell-centric Fen list, but it received a massive upgrade when I took notes from some of ElWiwi’s innovations.
-I took this list to the Monday A.W.O.L. weekly where I went 5-1 for 3rd out of 60.
+I took this list to the Monday A.W.O.L. weekly where it went 5-1 for 3rd out of 60.
 It was especially exciting to practice the Lyra mirror in the semifinals against Gamanight’s Nevenka & Blotch, which went on to win the entire event!
 The deck One of the most attractive things about Lyra is how versatile the faction is.
-Since they have access to efficient answers for just about every situation, what they need most is card draw so that it can piece together those answers more reliably.
+Since they have access to efficient answers for just about every situation, what they need most is card draw so that they can piece together those answers more reliably.
 This makes Magical Training (F), Ouroboros Inkcaster (R), and card advantage uniques invaluable. ...

 2025-01-13